isystematics/SoarCast-Modules/developer_guide.md

-# Soarcast Developer Guide
+# SoarCast Developer Guide
 _Created by: Michael Roberts_
 _Last updated: 01/05/2022_

-Creating modules for Soarcast to use in salt is straight forward and this guide will help you along the way to create your own.
+Creating modules for SoarCast to use in salt is straight forward and this guide will help you along the way to create your own.
 This documentation will cover standards for the module's functions and readiness state.
 We will also give you some guidance on how to understand local file structures, scripts and logging when working in salt to alleviate some common salt headaches.
-If you are familiar with scripting in python, we will be applying the following changes to your script to make it a fully functional Soarcast module.
+If you are familiar with scripting in python, we will be applying the following changes to your script to make it a fully functional SoarCast module.

 - Turning your script into properly formatted run(), \_\_virtual\_\_(), and "helper" functions
 - Creating a readiness state that ensures all prerequisites are met for your module

 # **Functions**
-Functions in Soarcast salt modules are split into three groups.
+Functions in SoarCast salt modules are split into three groups.
 The \_\_virtual\_\_() function, which is run automatically by salt before any other function in the module.
 This ensures that base conditions are met like python libraries, specific OS types, and logging configurations.
 The run() function gets called from the master and is the central part of the module.
 Then there are the helper functions which are optional, used locally in the module, and can not be called from outside the module.

 \*Note: see _modules/example_module.py to see the whole example module being referenced in this section.

 ## **module doc string, imports, logging, and the \_\_virtual()\_\_ function**
-Before we go and write our Soarcast modules, we need to setup the module doc string, imports, logging, and the \_\_virtual\_\_ function.
+Before we go and write our SoarCast modules, we need to setup the module doc string, imports, logging, and the \_\_virtual\_\_ function.
 These in conjunction with the readiness state will ensure the module's prerequisites are met before it is executed.

 ### module doc string
 The module doc string is meant to give the end user an idea of what your module does and how to use it.
 This doc string is located at the top of the module before any imports.
 This doc string should be split into details, background, usage, and preflight.
 The **details** give information on version, date last updated, and who last updated it.
 The version number is arbitrary, just make sure that it increases on each commit.
 The **background** gives the end user an understanding of the tool that your module is harnessing. **Usage** explains what is accomplished by the module and what the expected outcomes of the module are.
 The goal for the Usage section is for the end user to understand how to use this module in conjunction with other modules without getting bogged down in the details. **Preflight** is a list of items to accomplish before trying to run the module.
 This list will include at a minimum the readiness state for your module.
 Here is an example of a module doc string: